-Observation of practice evidenced that staff were able to communicate effectively with residents.
+Residents spoken with and observation of practice evidenced that staff were able to communicate effectively with residents, their representatives and other key stakeholders.
 Minutes of resident meetings were reviewed during the inspection.

 A review of care records, along with accident and incident reports, confirmed that referral to other healthcare professionals was timely and responsive to the needs of the residents.
-The person in charge confirmed that arrangements were in place, in line with the legislation, to support and advocate for residents.